JohannesBuchner/space-of-inference-spaces/README.rst

 Representative collection of inference problems in astronomy, cosmology and particle physics
 =============================================================================================

+A `draft paper <https://github.com/JohannesBuchner/space-of-inference-spaces/blob/main/pres/problems2.pdf>`_ is in pres/

-A set of test problems for nested sampling which test:
+This repository contains a set of inference problems for Bayesian inference samplers which test:

 * low & high dimensionality (2-100 parameters)
 * multi-modality (1-10 peaks)